cmar0ck/enviroPi/README.md

 **Key features:**

-Writes sensor data to a database and captures timelapse of plant growth.
+Writes sensor data (like brightness, lightcolor, heading, temperature, pressure, moisture, etc.) to a database and captures timelapse of plant growth.
 Displays sensor data in webinterface.

 **Examples:**